alexandrainst/danlp/examples/README.md

 ### List of currently available stuff

+Jupyter notebooks :
--  Tutorial of applying zero shot transfer learning to train a sentiment classifier that can be applied on Danish text in a Jupyter notebook:
+- Tutorial of applying zero shot transfer learning to train a sentiment classifier that can be applied on Danish text:
    `example_zero_shot_sentiment.ipynb`
+- Tutorial about how to learn a text classification model, here exemplified by a model that can predict which party a speech (from the Danish parliament) belongs to : `example_text_classification.ipynb`